The LORD: the Author of Calamity

 I encountered an example of just this type of thinking in a video posted by Cross Examined, Why does God Allow Natural Disasters?.
 The "apologist", Frank Turek, completely avoided the biblical answer and, instead, proceeded down the unthinkably irresponsible rabbit trail of something he termed the "ripple effect".

-In the video, Dr. Turek mentioned three times that "God allowed" a particular action—in direct contradiction of the Scriptures which I present in this article, as you'll see.]
+In the video, Dr. Turek asserted three times that "God allowed" a particular action—in direct contradiction of the Scriptures which I present in this article, as you'll see.]

 That entire line of thinking is contrary to the truth of the Bible and is nothing less than active contempt for the LORD, His Word and His power.